HtetWaiYan7191/bootstrap-project-with-garvin/README.md

 # 📖 [My_Portfolio_Project] <a name="about-project"></a>

-It is a portfolio project to showcase my skills and projects.
+It is a portfolio project to apply bootstrap.

-**[My_Portfolio_Project]** is a project we have to build in the first week of microverse.
+**[My_Portfolio_Project]** is a project we have to build together with my partner garvin.

 ## 🛠 Built With <a name="built-with"></a>